-"G" SHARES may be purchased exclusively by companies of the GAM Group ("GAM Group") or to UCI(TS)s that are managed or have been launched by the GAM Group and that fulfil the requirements as institutional investor pursuant to Article 174 et seq. of the 2010 Law.
+"G" SHARES may be purchased exclusively by companies of the GAM Group ("GAM Group") or to UCI(TS)s that are managed or have been launched by or on behalf of the GAM Group and that fulfil the requirements as institutional investor pursuant to Article 174 et seq. of the 2010 Law.
 No other investors may acquire G SHARES.
-For entities incorporated in the EU, the definition of "institutional investors" includes, inter alia, all eligible counterparties and all clients considered per se to be professionals pursuant to Directive 2014/65/EU on markets in financial instruments ("MIFID- Directive") who have not requested non-professional treatment.
+For entities incorporated in the EU, the definition of "institutional investors" includes, inter alia, all eligible counterparties and all clients considered per se to be professionals pursuant to the MIFID Directive who have not requested non-professional treatment.

-"K", "Ka" and "Km" Shares are issued exclusively to Distributors domiciled in Taiwan and to other specific Distributors in other distribution markets, provided the Board of Directors of the Company has decided for the latter on a special authorisation for the distribution of the "K", "Ka", "Km" Shares.
+"K", "KA" and "Km" SHARES are issued exclusively to Distributors domiciled in Taiwan and to other specific Distributors in other distribution markets, provided the Board of Directors of the Company has decided for the latter on a special authorisation for the distribution of the "K", "Ka", "Km" Shares.

-"LA" SHARES are issued exclusively to distributors domiciled in Great Britain and to certain other distributors in other distribution markets, provided that the Board of Directors of the Company has decided for the latter on a special authorisation for the distribution of "La" Shares.
+"LA" SHARES are issued exclusively to Distributors domiciled in Great Britain and to certain other Distributors in other distribution markets, provided that the Board of Directors of the Company has decided for the latter on a special authorisation for the distribution of "LA" Shares.
 No other Distributors are allowed to acquire LA SHARES.

-"M" and "Ma" Shares are available at the sole discretion of the Management Company exclusively for specified distribution companies that comply with the prerequisites as "institutional investor" according to Article 174 et seq. of the 2010 Law.
-For entities incorporated in the EU, the definition of "institutional investors" includes, inter alia, all eligible counterparties and all clients considered per se to be professionals pursuant to Directive 2014/65/EU on markets in financial instruments ("MIFID- Directive") who have not requested non-professional treatment.
+"M" and "MA" SHARES are available at the sole discretion of the Management Company exclusively for specified distribution companies that comply with the prerequisites as "institutional investor" according to Article 174 et seq. of the 2010 Law.
+For entities incorporated in the EU, the definition of "institutional investors" includes, inter alia, all eligible counterparties and all clients considered per se to be professionals pursuant to the MIFID Directive who have not requested non-professional treatment.

-"N" and "Na" Shares are available at the sole discretion of the Management Company exclusively for specified distribution companies.
+"N" and "NA" SHARES are available at the sole discretion of the Management Company exclusively for specified distribution companies.